DannyEnagu/nextjs-fullstack-todo-app/README.md

 # Fullstack Todo App with Next.js

-Building a full-stack todo web with React/Next to practice all I have learnt for June.
+Build a full-stack todo web with React/Next to practice all I have learnt for June.

+## Overview

+## The Challenge

+Users should be able to:
+    - Create a new account and login to view tasks
+    - Create a new todo
+    - View all created tasks
+    - Update todo by marking it as completed or important
+    - Filter tasks by state (i.e completed or starred)

 ## Features